ThaliaBuecherGmbH/thalia-trace-starter/README.md

 There are some very famous tracing solutions (e.g. Zipkin/Opentracing) available.
 Most of them gather invocation traces in some way and write them back to a central data store.
 Traces can then be analyzed.
 This concept introduces some drawbacks:

-* The central data store tend to become *really huge* on high traffic sites
+* The central data store tends to become *really huge* on high traffic sites
 * Tracing is always enabled.
 We gather a lot of data, but most of it isn't touched again
 * Infrastructure costs can and *will* explode
 * We introduce a possible (security) singularity in form of the central data store